Submissions

 To become a member, please click HERE

-IMPORTANT – Each person may be first author (which is also the presenter role) for no more than one talk (including the role of discussant) or poster at CDS 2024.
+IMPORTANT – Each person may be first author for no more than one presentation (including the role of discussant) or poster at CDS 2026.
 There is no limit on the number of non-presenting (i.e., co-author) roles one can have at the conference.

 - Include all presenters exactly as you wish them to appear on published material and in the correct order.
 If the submission is successful, a second submission for each individual presentation with relevant authors will be required.